DU announces special cut-off list | Education

 - India

-The Delhi University released a special cut-off list on Monday for candidates who were eligible for admission under the lists announced earlier but did not apply.
+The Delhi University released a special cut-off list on Monday for candidates who were eligible for admission under the lists announced earlier but did not apply for various reasons.

 Under the special list, some courses in prominent colleges that were closed after previous rounds have reopened, thereby offering an opportunity to those who did not apply then to grab a seat now.